codesinging/bootstrap-icons-font/README.md

 ## Install

-Bootstrap Icons Font is packaged up and published to npm.
+Bootstrap Icons Font is published to npm.
 You can install it via command line.

 ### Install with npm: